png183/gba-tests/arm/readme.txt

 data_swap.asm:
 - Added tests for R15 offsets
 - Added tests for SWP bits 20, 21, and 23, which should all be ignored when decoding.
 Effect on execution is unknown, if any.
+- Added tests for SWP timing.
+Should perform read cycle, write cycle, then idle cycle.

 halfword_transfer.asm:
 - Added tests for R15 offsets